 In our analyses for Delaware Bay, the days of the migration season were aggregated into 3-day sampling periods (a total of 10 sample periods possible each season, Table 1).
-Data were aggregated to 3-day periods because this is the amount of time necessary to complete markresight surveys on all beaches in the study (a summary of the mark-resight data from 2022 is provided in Appendix 1).
+Data were aggregated to 3-day periods because this is the amount of time necessary to complete mark-resight surveys on all beaches in the study (a summary of the mark-resight data from 2023 is provided in Appendix 2).

 With the mark-resight superpopulation approach, we first estimated the number of birds that were carrying leg flags, and then adjusted this number to account for unmarked birds using the estimated proportion of the population with flags.
 The estimated proportion with leg flags is thus an important statistic.
 We used the scan sample data (i.e., the counts of marked birds and the number checked for marks) and a binomial model to estimate the proportion of the population that is marked.
 To account for the random nature of arrival of marked birds at the study area and the addition of new marks during the season, we implemented the binomial model as a generalized linear mixed model with a random effect for the sampling period.
-More detailed methods are provided in Lyons et al. (2016) and Appendix 2.
+More detailed methods are provided in Lyons et al. (2016) and Appendix 3.

-4 Summary of Mark-resight and Count Data Collected in 2022
+3. Summary of Mark-resight and Count Data Collected in 2023

+3.1 Mark-resight encounter data

-Mark-resight encounter data.-The 2022 Red Knot mark-resight dataset included a total of 1,546 individual birds that were recorded at least once during mark-resight surveys at Delaware Bay in 2022; these birds were originally captured and banded with leg flags in five different countries (Table 2).
-This total is remarkably close to the total detected at Delaware Bay in 2020 (1,587) and 2021 (1,591) (Table 2).
+The 2023 Red Knot mark-resight dataset included a total of 1,091 individual birds that were recorded at least once during mark-resight surveys at Delaware Bay in 2023; these birds were originally captured and banded with leg flags in five to seven different countries (Fig. 1).
+This total is ~30% lower than the total detected at Delaware Bay in 2020 (1,587), 2021 (1,591), and 2022 (1,546; Table 2).

-There was sufficient data for analysis in 9 of the 10 sampling periods in 2022 (≤10 May to 3 June; Table 1).
-In 2022, data beyond 3 June were too sparse for analysis and were not included.
+There were sufficient data for analysis in 9 of the 10 sampling periods in 2023 (≤10 May to 3 June; Table 1).
+In 2023, data beyond 3 June were too sparse for analysis and were not included.